As used in this chapter:

 (D) The balance, if any, to be retained by the electing subdivision for application to the payment of costs and expenses of its land reutilization program.

-(A) An electing subdivision shall keep all taxing districts having an interest in the taxes, assessments, charges, interest, and penalties on the real property acquired as part of the land reutilization program informed concerning the administration of its land reutilization program and shall establish a committee comprised of a representative of each such taxing district.
-Each member of the committee shall be appointed by, and serve at the pleasure of, the taxing district he represents.
+(A) An electing subdivision shall keep all taxing districts having an interest in the taxes, assessments, charges, interest, and penalties on the real property acquired as part of the land reutilization program informed concerning the administration of its land reutilization program and may establish a committee comprised of a representative of each such taxing district.
+Each member of the committee shall be appointed by, and serve at the pleasure of, the taxing district the member represents.
 A representative may be an employee of the taxing district.
 All members shall serve without compensation.
-The committee shall meet at least quarterly to review the operations of the land reutilization program and to advise the electing subdivision concerning any matter relating to such program which comes before the committee.
+The committee may meet in person or by electronic or telephonic means, at the discretion of the electing subdivision, at least annually to review the operations of the land reutilization program and to advise the electing subdivision concerning any matter relating to such program which comes before the committee.

-(B) An electing subdivision, as a part of its land reutilization program, shall establish separate neighborhood advisory committees consisting of persons living or owning property within each neighborhood affected by the program.
+(B) An electing subdivision, as a part of its land reutilization program, may establish separate neighborhood advisory committees consisting of persons living or owning property within each neighborhood affected by the program.
 The electing subdivision shall determine the boundaries of each neighborhood and which neighborhoods are affected by the program.
-Each neighborhood advisory committee shall consist of not less than five nor more than nine persons, to be appointed by the chief executive officer of the electing subdivision for two-year overlapping terms.
-The electing subdivision shall consult with each neighborhood advisory committee at least quarterly to review the operations of the land reutilization program and to receive the advice of the members of the neighborhood advisory committee concerning any matter relating to the program which comes before the committees, including a specific interim use plan for the land.
+Each neighborhood advisory committee shall be appointed by the chief executive officer of the electing subdivision for two-year overlapping terms and shall be composed of at least three persons.
+The electing subdivision shall consult with each neighborhood advisory committee at least annually to review the operations of the land reutilization program and to receive the advice of the members of the neighborhood advisory committee concerning any matter relating to the program which comes before the committees, including a specific interim use plan for the land.

-An electing subdivision may accept a conveyance in lieu of foreclosure of any delinquent land from the proper owners thereof.
+An electing subdivision may accept a conveyance in lieu of foreclosure of delinquent land from the owners thereof.
 Such conveyance may only be accepted with the consent of the county auditor acting as the agent of the state pursuant to section 5721.09 of the Revised Code.
-The owners or the electing municipal corporation or township shall pay all expenses incurred by the county in connection with any foreclosure or foreclosure and forfeiture proceeding filed pursuant to section 5721.18 or 5721.14 of the Revised Code relative to such land.
-When the electing subdivision is the county, it may require the owner to pay the expenses.
+If an electing subdivision or county land reutilization corporation certifies to the auditor in writing that the delinquent land is abandoned land as defined in section 323.65 of the Revised Code, the auditor shall consent to the conveyance.
+If the electing subdivision or county land reutilization corporation does not certify to the auditor in writing that the delinquent land is abandoned land, the auditor may consent to the conveyance for any reason authorized in this chapter.
+The owners or the electing municipal corporation or township shall pay all expenses incurred by the county in connection with any foreclosure or foreclosure and forfeiture proceeding filed pursuant to section 323.25, sections 323.65 to 323.79, or section 5721.18 or 5721.14 of the Revised Code relative to such land.
+When the electing subdivision is the county or county land reutilization corporation acting on behalf of a county, it may require the owner to pay the expenses.
 The owner shall present the electing subdivision with evidence satisfactory to the subdivision that it will obtain by such conveyance fee simple title to such delinquent land.
-The title shall be free and clear of all liens and encumbrances, except such easements and covenants of record running with the land as were created prior to the time of the conveyance and delinquent taxes, assessments, penalties, interest, and charges, and taxes and special assessments that are a lien on the real property at the time of the conveyance.
+Unless otherwise agreed to by the electing subdivision accepting the conveyance, the title shall be free and clear of all liens and encumbrances, except such easements and covenants of record running with the land as were created prior to the time of the conveyance and delinquent taxes, assessments, penalties, interest, and charges, and taxes and special assessments that are a lien on the real property at the time of the conveyance.
+Any costs, charges, or liens that have been assessed, certified, or placed under section 715.261, 743.04, or 6119.06 of the Revised Code with respect to real property acquired by or transferred to a county land reutilization corporation under this section shall, at the time of the conveyance to the corporation, be extinguished and of no force and effect as against the corporation, its successors, or its assignees, provided that the lien is for charges or costs that were incurred before the date of transfer to the corporation and that were not incurred by the corporation.

 All lands acquired and held by an electing subdivision pursuant to this chapter shall be deemed real property used for a public purpose and, notwithstanding section 5709.08 of the Revised Code, shall be exempt from taxation until sold.